 Here are four things you should be thinking about now to prepare for a busy holiday trading season:

 Before you kick off recruitment, spend some time analysing your previous year’s holiday sales data to determine your staffing needs.
 Using your point-of-sale and analytics software helps you pinpoint the best time to hire more people.

 Look for employees who are ready to go.

 Finding and attracting seasonal staff who don’t require a lot of training helps expedite onboarding and ensures that you’re not wasting time (and money!) on fruitless recruitment.
 Use effective interview questions to evaluate whether your candidate is prepared to hit the ground running.

 Once hiring is complete, review your training strategies and set customer service and sales expectations that your team can agree to.
 Consider elevating a more experienced, long-term employee to a team manager position — you’ll empower them with the additional responsibility of training new staff and give yourself an extra set of eyes to manage the group.

 Speaking of training, always remember to cover the basics.
 If your newly recruited staff come from a non-fashion retail background, for example, you may need to train them on something as simple as how to fold clothes for packing.
 During the season you may also want to train your staff up on the art of gift wrapping or how to serve Christmas exclusive drinks with the perfect garnish.

 Know the holiday wage rules.

-Start now to ensure you’re prepared for a stress-free holiday season!
+Now you have a checklist to work to, you can get started right away to ensure you’re prepared for a stress-free holiday season!